AlcoholRehabHelp Logo

 Symptoms will gradually intensify.

 You may experience symptoms like tremors or tachycardia.
-This is a condition where the heart beats over 100 beats per minute.
+Tachycardia is a condition where the heart beats over 100 beats per minute.
 Other symptoms can include nausea and vomiting.

 Stage 3 — 24 to 48 Hours

 At this point of withdrawal, depending on the severity of alcohol addiction, individuals may transition to a period known as alcoholic hallucinosis.
-This stage is characterized by auditory, visual, and tactile disturbances.
-The last two types of symptoms are not as frequent as the first.
+Auditory, visual, and tactile disturbances characterize this stage.

 Examples of withdrawal-related hallucinations could include: